-VNSG1334 PEDIATRIC NURSING
+VNSG1134 PEDIATRIC NURSING

 This course is designed to introduce the student to the basic concepts and care related to the pediatric client.
 The primary focus will be on caring for the growing child and family from infancy through adolescence.
 The course will be structured by age groups.
 The discussion of each age group will include an overview of growth and development, medical and surgical conditions and child health issues.
 Special consideration regarding pediatric procedures and end-of-life issues will be discussed.
-Prerequisite: Foundations of Nursing, Fundamentals of Nursing, Anatomy & Physiology I & II and Nutrition
+Prerequisite: Foundations of Nursing, Fundamentals of Nursing, Anatomy & Physiology I & II, Nutrition and Maternal Nursing

-VNSG1429 MEDICAL SURGICAL NURSING I
+VNSG1129 MEDICAL SURGICAL NURSING I

 This course is designed to give the student a basic understanding of the concepts of Medical Surgical nursing including the definition and etiology of diseases/disorders, methods of diagnosis, signs and symptoms, treatment and nursing care including aspects of pharmacology and nutrition.
 Emphasis is placed on the nursing process.
 The course is organized by functioning systems.
 The course is arranged so that the presentation of systems moves from simple to complex.
-Mental Health will be a part of Medical Surgical I. Prerequisite: Foundations of Nursing, Fundamentals of Nursing, and Anatomy and Physiology I-II
+Mental Health will be a part of Medical Surgical I. Prerequisite: VNSG1120, VNSG1115, VNSG1104, VNSG1123, VNSG1116, VNSG1130 and VNSG1134

-VNSG1432 MEDICAL SURGICAL NURSING II
+VNSG1132 MEDICAL SURGICAL NURSING II